bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 ### Getting user information

 This method will return the current user configured in the SDK.
-This is useful when you want to check the current user id and attributes before updating them through [updateUserAttributes](#getting-user-information).
+This is useful when you want to check the current user id and attributes before updating them through [setUserAttributes](#getting-user-information).

 <Tabs>
 <TabItem value="kt" label="Kotlin">